makyo/adiaux/README.md

 You'll have to confirm twice to be doubly sure.
 This is permanent, after all!

 **Caution:** this will take forever, and it will be *very* verbose.
-Twitter is heavily rate-limited for apps doing this sort of thing - It's usually set up so that you can delete fifteen tweets every fifteen minutes.
-Slow, right?
+Twitter is heavily rate-limited for apps doing this sort of thing.
+Could be slow, okay?
 So I suggest running this in a `screen` or `tmux` session and going to bed or out to dinner or something.

 ## Rationale